catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 Transfer Client Key to Host with command line (if you must)
 ===============================================================

-If you can log in to a computer over SSH using a password, you can transfer your RSA key to the server by using the terminal command:
+If you really want to stay on the command line, and if you can log in to the server using a password, you can transfer your RSA key to the server by using terminal commands.
+There are three different ways of doing this.

+**First method:**

 .. code-block:: bash

-  $ ssh-copy-id <username>@<host>
+  $ ssh-copy-id ubuntu@<Public_IP>

-Where <username> and <host> should be replaced by your username and the name of the computer you're transferring your key to.

 The method above uses the default port 22.
 If you are not using port 22, then issue the command with a -p flag and the port number: